HERE’S A WEIRD FACT: You know more about running a university than administrators know about running a newspaper.

 In the example above, the dean wanted to set that meeting for the following week.
 The conversation went something like this…

-“Not really.
+Me: “Not really.
 I mean, the elections are the big news peg.
-And besides, it’s not like we have completely edited and designed evergreen cover stories just lying around, although that would be nice, actually.”
+And besides, it’s not like we have completely edited and designed evergreen cover stories just lying around.
+Although that would be nice, actually.”

 And again, I wasn’t mad at the dean.
 In his world, nothing is truly urgent.

 He regularly cancels and postpones his own staff meetings when the need arises.
 And no other extra-curricular activity he oversees has such tight deadlines as the newspaper.
 If SG leaders fail to pass a bill, they just do it next week.
-The Homecoming Committee has a deadline – once a year.
+Only the Homecoming Committee has a real deadline, and that’s once a year.

 Even the student TV and radio stations can miss their broadcast schedules and no one will notice.
 But if the latest issue of the University Press isn’t on the racks by Wednesday morning, everyone complains.
 (Even though they also insist no one reads it.)